mbird1258/Tetris-3D/README.md

 Blog post: [https://matthew-bird.com/blogs/Tetris-3D.html](https://matthew-bird.com/blogs/Tetris-3D.html)

 ### Note
-Everything here is completely based off of the AR Foundation Samples github repository.
+Most AR features are based off of the AR Foundation Samples github repository.
 Anything new is usually in a folder called Original Content.

 ## Premise
 My plan for this project was to create Tetris 3D with Unity using the AR Foundation Samples github repository.